Insights

 I have nothing."

-I heard this from a client who had finally gotten fed-up with living from paycheck to paycheck for her entire working career.
+I heard this from a client who had gotten fed-up with living from paycheck to paycheck, and was ready to make some changes.

 What's your plan for the FUTURE?